TABLE OF CONTENTS

 Get Business Licenses and Permits

 Business licenses and permits will be required for eCommerce retailers depending on their geographical location.
-However, there are many places that don’t require them at all.
+However, many places don’t require them at all.
 However, if you’re selling in certain states and municipalities, you may need to obtain a business license or permit.
 This is one of the crucial legal requirements that come with starting an eCommerce business.

 State Tax Registration